Migrating from carduus to spindle-token

 Key Difference

-Specifying Tokens - Carduus only supported one method of transcoding tokens and therefore the API only required the names of columns containing tokens to transcode.
-Spindle-token allows each token to use its own protocol (ie. different versions of OPPRL) and thus the transcode functions need instances of Token.
+Specifying Tokens - Carduus only supported one method of transcrypting tokens and therefore the API only required the names of columns containing tokens to transcrypt.
+Spindle-token allows each token to use its own protocol (ie. different versions of OPPRL) and thus the transcrypt functions need instances of Token.
 The column names are expected to match the name attribute of the Token instance.